typelevel/Laika/docs/using-laika/markup.md

 When the markup originates from user input in a web application, it would not be safe to use without additional filtering.
-By default Laika does not filter any tags, not even `<script>` tags, but whitelist filtering can be added fairly easily through Laika's customization hooks like [document-tree-rewriting] or [customizing-renderers].
+By default Laika does not filter any tags, not even `<script>` tags, but whitelist filtering can be added fairly easily through Laika's customization hooks like [Document Tree Rewriting] or [Customizing Renderers].

 To enable verbatim HTML elements you have to change this standard expression: